submariner-io/submariner-website/src/content/contributing/shipyard/_index.en.md

 #### Use an Updated Shipyard Image in Your Project

-If you've made changes to Shipyard's [base image](#dapper-image) and need to test them in your project, it's as simple as running:
+If you've made changes to Shipyard's [base image](#dapper-image) and need to test them in your project, run:

 ```
 make dapper-image
 ```

-Within the Shipyard directory.
-You would then have a local image with your changes, and can run the necessary procedure from your project's directory.
+in the Shipyard directory.
+This creates a local image with your changes available for consumption in other projects.

 ## Shared Makefile Targets

 Shipyard ships a [Makefile.inc] file which defines these basic targets:
-* **[clusters](#clusters):** Creates the multi-cluster environment in KIND.
+* **[clusters](#clusters):** Creates the KIND -based cluster environment.
-* **[deploy](#deploy)** (depends on clusters): Deploys submariner on to the multi-cluster environment.
+* **[deploy](#deploy)** : Deploys submariner components in the cluster environment (depends on clusters).
 * **[cleanup](#cleanup):** Deletes the KIND environment (if it exists) and any residual resources.
 * **[release](#release):** Uploads the requested image(s) to Quay.io.
 * **vendor/modules.txt:** Populates go modules (in case go.mod exists in the root directory).

 If your project uses Shipyard then it has all these targets and supports all the variables these targets support.

-Any variables supported by these targets can be either declared as environment variables, or assigned on the make call (takes precedence over environment variables).
+Any variables supported by these targets can be either declared as environment variables or assigned on the make command line (takes precedence over environment variables).

 ### Clusters {#clusters}

-A basic target that creates a KIND based multi-cluster environment, without any special deployment (apart from the default K8s).
+A make target that creates a KIND based multi-cluster environment with just the default K8s deployment.

 ```
 make clusters